Extracting perfect GHZ states from imperfect weighted graph states via entanglement concentration: Noise in the protocol

 \subsection{Coherent error}

 So far, we have restricted our attention to uniform WGSs.
-However, due to experimental errors, the CP gates can have different phase angles ($\phi_{\alpha,\beta}$).
+However, due to experimental errors, the CP gates can have different phases ($\phi_{\alpha,\beta}$).
 The created photonic WGS may not be uniform.
 In this subsection, we consider the performance of our protocol when there are coherent errors on the two weights of a three-qubit WGS ($\phi_{1,2} \neq \phi_{2,3}$).
+We also consider the impact of errors on the concentration of larger GHZ states containing up to 16 qubits.

 To check whether a GHZ state can still be prepared from a 3-qubit WGS with coherent error, we numerically optimize the concurrence of the outer two qubits after the measurement of the middle qubit by adjusting the measurement basis ($\hat{M}_\phi$) of the latter.
 The concurrence of a given two-qubit mixed state $\rho$ is defined as~\cite{Horodecki2009}